AlejandroNieves/ViaTabularum/README.md

 - Saves your preference in browser storage.
 - Simple UI with an input field and save button.

+## How to use

+1. Click on the extension icon on the toolbar
+2. insert a valid URL you wish to see when opening new tabs.
+3. Click on **SET**.
+4. Now, when you open new tabs, the extension will redirect to the specified URL.

-## Installation
+## Installing the addon

+You can download the addon from the Firefox extensions page.
+If you want to directly download the source and try it as a temporary debug extension, do as follows:

 1. Download or clone this repository.
 2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
 3. Click **Load Temporary Add-on**.
 4. Select the `manifest.json` file from this repo.
-5. Open a new tab — it should redirect to your chosen URL.
+5. The addon should be active now and available for use on the browser toolbar.

 ## Usage

 1. Click on the extension icon (also known as browser action) on Firefox's toolbar.
 2. Enter your desired new tab URL on the small form.
-3. Click **Save**.
+3. Click **SET**.
 4. Opening a new tab will now redirect to the URL you set.

 ## Development

 - Written in plain JavaScript.
 - Uses `browser.storage.local` for storage persistence.
-Works within Firefox extensions.
+Works only within Firefox extensions.
 - Main files:
     - `manifest.json` — extension manifest
     - `constants.js` — constants and defaults
+    - `feedback_handler.js` — controls the feedback LED light and text
     - `url_handler.js` — storage helpers
     - `options.js` — UI logic for the options page

-## Future features

-- Implement URL Validation.
+    - `newtab.html` — redirection page
+    - `via_tabularum.html` — UI of the extension

 ## License